 As noted above, the WG agrees that the mere fact of a domain being registered by a commercial entity, or by anyone conducting commercial activity in other spheres, should not prevent the use of P/P services.
 In addition, a majority of WG members did not think it either necessary or practical to prohibit domain names being actively used for commercial activity from using P/P services.

 However, a minority of WG members disagreed, noting that in the “offline world” businesses often are required to register with relevant authorities as well as disclose details about their identities and locations.
 These members expressed the view that it is both necessary and practical to distinguish between domains used for a commercial purpose (irrespective of whether the registrant is actually registered as a commercial entity anywhere) and those domains (which may be operated by commercial entity) that are used for a non-commercial purpose.
-However, domains that conduct financial transactions online must have openly available domain registration information for purposes of, for example, consumer self-protection and law enforcement purposes.
+Moreover, domains that conduct financial transactions online must have openly available domain registration information for purposes of, for example, consumer self-protection and law enforcement purposes.
 Accordingly, these members suggested that domains used for online financial transactions with a commercial purpose should be ineligible for privacy and proxy registrations.

-Among the arguments in response, some WG members assert that in jurisdictions where similar legal requirements (e.g. business registration, disclosure of location) already exist for the "online world", such disclosures are generally made via a prominent link on the web site rather than in the WHOIS data.
+Among the arguments in response, some WG members assert that in jurisdictions where similar legal requirements (e.g., business registration, disclosure of location) already exist for the "online world", such disclosures are generally made via a prominent link on the website rather than in the WHOIS data.
 This is due apparently to the fact that, in the translation from the "offline world" to the "online world", legislators usually focus on the content available under the domain name, not the domain name registration itself.
 The majority view also holds that there may be valid reasons why domain name registrants using their domain names for commercial purposes may legitimately need the availability of such services (for example, for the exercise of political speech).

 Question C-1 subparts (a) and (b), which the WG added to focus its discussions, suggest defining “commercial” within the context of specific activities, and uses “trading” as an example.
 However, the WG discussion has focused on a broad term “commercial” and whether certain types of commercial activity mean that a domain is not eligible for P/P registration.
 The WG therefore began to use the word “commercial” in a broad sense and the word “transactional” to address issues raised by the position held by the minority group on the threshold question.